gotthardp/rabbitmq-coap-pubsub/README.md

     <tr>
       <td><pre>exchange_type</pre></td>
       <td>
         Exchange type used by CoAP generated topics.
+It is recommended to use a caching exchange.
         <br/>
         Default: <pre><<"direct">></pre>
       </td>